 Kalonji Jama Changa is an award-winning political activist.
 As the founder and national coordinator of the social justice organization FTP Movement, Kalonji has aided in the growth and development of programs such as International Feed The People, Urban Survival Preparedness Institute, Siafu Youth Corps, National Coalition to Combat Police Terrorism, and Mama's Army, to name just a few.
 He is author of the bestselling book, "How to Build a People's Army" and co-producer of the documentary "Organizing is the New Cool".
 Kalonji has been featured on numerous media outlets including CNN, FOX and the BBC networks.

 Yafeuh Balogun has always been surrounded by the socially conscious movement through his parents and extended family who were active in the Black Power era.
 He was taught the value of community by his father’s consistent example of love for his fellow neighbor.
-Yafeuh has developed many social programs in Dallas including Community Unification Day to detour fratricide and seek unity and Community Health and Health Wellness Day to promote holistic lifestyles and healthy living.
-Yafeuf is also a co-founder of Guerrilla Mainframe (GMF) and the Huey P. Newton Gun Club.
+Yafeuh has developed many social programs in Dallas including Community Unification Day to detour fratricide, seek unity and to promote a holistic lifestyle and healthy living.
+He is a co-founder of Guerrilla Mainframe (GMF) and the Huey P. Newton Gun Club.
 He and his comrade Rakem Balogun were targeted by the FBI for advocating community self-defense.
 Rakem was arrested by the FBI under the guise of the Black Identity Extremist Label.
 Yafeuf started the Balogun Defense Committee which helped in the dropping of all charges against Rakem.
 Yafeuh is a graduate of El Centro College with a Degree in Applied Science.
-To this day he is humble and approachable and remain an active organizer with the Dallas/Ft Worth area.
-Bhn Yafeuh has been interviewed about his work within the community by some top publications, which include:· CBS,· NBC, · New York Times.
+Yafeuh has been interviewed about his work within the community by some top publications, include:· CBS,· NBC, · New York Times.